 - How is a fistula treated?

-Surgical Treatment: Generally the sphincter muscle is cut to open the tunnel, thereby connecting the internal and external openings of the fistula.
-A groove is formed which then slowly heals and forms scar tissue.
+Surgical Treatment: Generally, the sphincter muscle is cut to open the tunnel, thereby connecting the internal and external openings of the fistula.
+A groove is formed, which then slowly heals and forms scar tissue.
 During the healing process, stool softeners and Sitz baths are frequently recommended.

 - What is fecal incontinence?

 Fecal incontinence is the accidental loss of stool.
 Causes of fecal incontinence in adults include back trauma, sphincter disruption as a result of accidents, anorectal surgery, or obstetrical trauma, and medical illness such as multiple sclerosis and diabetes mellitus.
-Many women have suffered nerve or muscle injury to the anal sphincter caused by forceps-assisted delivery, prolonged second stage of labor, or delivery of large baby, and this can contribute to fecal incontinence.
+Many women have suffered nerve or muscle injury to the anal sphincter caused by forceps-assisted delivery, prolonged labor, or delivery of a large baby, and this can contribute to fecal incontinence.

 - How is incontinence evaluated?

-The doctor should look at the anorectal area to see if there are any changes, scarring, fissures, or prolapse (protrusion) of the rectum.
+The doctor should look at the anorectal area to see if there are any changes, scarring, fissures or prolapse (protrusion) of the rectum.
 A digital examination with the doctor inserting a finger into the rectum should be performed to determine if there is an impaction of stool, to assess muscle tone at rest and with squeeze effort, and to exclude a rectal mass.

 Anal manometry is a specialized test that can measure the pressures generated by the anal sphincter muscles at rest and with maximal squeeze effort.
 X-rays may identify physical abnormalities of muscle function.
-This examination involves the placement of barium paste simulating stool into the rectum and asking the patient to defecate, strain, or squeeze while taking x-ray pictures.
+This examination involves the placement of barium paste simulating stool into the rectum and asking the patient to defecate, strain or squeeze while taking x-ray pictures.
 Ultrasound can be used to evaluate the muscles and other structures of the anal area.

 - How is incontinence treated?